foundata/guidelines/golang-style-guide.md

 [*⇑ Back to TOC ⇑*](#table-of-contents)

 Go resolves dependencies with [minimal version selection](https://go.dev/ref/mod#minimal-version-selection): the build uses the *minimum* version that satisfies all requirements, not the newest available.
-Builds are therefore reproducible from `go.mod` alone, without a separate lock file — `go.sum` adds cryptographic verification, not version selection.
+Version selection is therefore reproducible from `go.mod` alone, without a separate lock file — `go.sum` adds cryptographic verification of module content, not version selection.

 **You MUST:**

-- Commit both `go.mod` and `go.sum` for every module, applications and libraries alike.
+- Commit `go.mod`, and commit `go.sum` whenever it exists, for applications and libraries alike. (`go.sum` is generated as soon as the module has dependencies, including tools; a dependency-free module legitimately has none.)
 - Keep the module tidy: `go mod tidy` after dependency changes.
 CI SHOULD verify this with:
   ```sh
   go mod tidy -diff